For those who have an understanding of the Plan of God, the present era of history is a most interesting time in which to be alive.

 Perfect Environment.
 In an attempt to justify their refusal to bow the knee to Jesus as King, many Protestants claim that the Session of the Christ instantaneously brings about “perfect environment.”
 But that is not what the Scripture teaches.
 Consider:

-The Kingdom of Heaven is the last world order; it is everlasting.
+And it was, indeed, in the closing days of Rome that the Kingdom of God became a reality, though full function of the Kingdom must await the Resurrection raises the Justified that they may take their offices.
 Never shall the Kingdom of God be overthrown; never shall the Reign of the Christ come to an end.